johnaagelv/EndlessWorlds/save.md

 With the above effect on the health state as an example:
 - scope - indicates which collection the effect is to be applied to
 - key - indicates that the health state is to be affected
-- name - name of the effect
+- name - name of the effect (optional)
 - ticks - how much time the effect is in effect.
 This is decreased for every tick.
 When reaching 0 (zero) the effect is ended
 - value - a value that is applied every tick to the health value while it is in effect